Legal Practice Course (LPC) Overview

 Funding the LPC

 How you intend to fund your LPC fees and living expenses needs serious consideration.
-Ways in which funds can be raised include:
+The following options are available:

 - Law School Scholarships